10 Clever Secrets To Feng Shui: Your Kid’s Room

 - Create an energetic shield around your child’s bed by placing a plant outside their room facing outward towards the front door or entrance hallway (remember: plants are symbols of abundance).
 This will protect the child from negative influences from outside sources, such as toxins in food or air pollution when they sleep at night; it will also prevent them from having nightmares while they rest their heads upon those pillows each evening!

 Feng shui in kids’ rooms can help your child grow up more balanced, happy, and healthy.
-Making sure their environment is peaceful and harmonious, it will help them grow to their full potential as human beings.
+Ensuring their environment is peaceful and harmonious will help them grow to their full potential as human beings.